Thomas Wiegand: Current work

-Since 2020 he is a Principal Scientist at the Berlin Institute for the Foundations of Learning and Data (BIFOLD).
+Since 2020 he is a principal scientist at the Berlin Institute for the Foundations of Learning and Data (BIFOLD).

 Early background

-Thomas Wiegand was born in and spent his early life in East Germany, where he decided to make an apprenticeship as an electrician instead of studying, because everyone who wanted to go to the university had to serve for three years in the National People's Army which he chose to avoid.
-After the "Wende" he started to study electrical engineering at the Technical University of Hamburg, where he earned his Diplom in 1995.
-In 2000 he earned his Ph.D. at the University of Erlangen-Nuremberg.
-As a student, he was a Visiting Researcher at Kobe University, Japan, the University of California at Santa Barbara and Stanford University, USA, where he also returned as a visiting professor.
+Thomas Wiegand was born in and spent his early life in East Germany.
+He decided to take an apprenticeship as an electrician instead of studying to avoid having to serve for three years in the National People's Army.
+After the "Wende" he started to study electrical engineering at the Hamburg University of Technology, where he earned his Diplom in 1995.
+In 2000, he earned his Ph.D. at the University of Erlangen-Nuremberg.
+As a student, he was a visiting researcher at Kobe University, Japan, the University of California at Santa Barbara and Stanford University, US, where he also returned as a visiting professor.